j2labs/brubeck/README.md

     app.run()

-# Handler configuration
+# Handling URL's

-I like to keep things flexible when possible.
+As we saw above, handling URL's is as easy as mapping a URL to a function.

+    handler_tuples = [(r'^/brubeck', DemoHandler)]

+Simply, this means if the regex `^/brubeck` matches the requested URL, send the request to DemoHandler.

 I find a class structure for maintaining state in a pipeline of state objects works well.
-The instance doesn't exist for a long period of time either so state is essentially a snapshot of the relevant environment for processing the request and then that object is tossed away along with the request.
+The instance doesn't exist for a long period of time either so state is essentially a snapshot of the relevant environment for processing the request and then that object is tossed away when processing finishes.

+A class structure let's me easily attach state to the request while providing functions or Mixins for processing the request.

 ## Auth